AlexBulankou/gcp-declarative-samples/src/wp-acm/README.md

     kubectl apply -f ./config-management.yaml
     ```
     This should create all the objects.
 1. Run `kubectl describe configmanagement` and verify that the status is `Healthy`.
-1.
+Wait some time for resources to sync.

 1. Enable one temporary that cannot be executed declaratively.
-It will soon be replaced by KCC config object.
+It will soon be replaced by Config Connector declarative config
     ```bash
     PROJECT_ID=[PROJECT_ID]
     gcloud config set project ${PROJECT_ID}-dev